-This week as John continues with the events that took place on the eighth day (Lev 23:36), let’s be mindful that this day was set aside for a recapitulation of what was taught during the seven-day Feast of Tabernacles.
+This week, John continues with the events that took place on the eighth day of the Feast of Tabernacles.
+(Lev 23:36) Let’s keep in mind that the eighth day was set aside for a recapitulation of what was taught during the first seven days of the feast.
 The rest of John 8 takes place in the Court of the Women, where the treasury was located (v 20).Father in heaven, the treasures of your everlasting gospel are beyond description and without equal.
 Give us understanding as we read your precious word, in Jesus’ name.
 Amen.

-12 ¶ Then spake Jesus again unto them, saying, I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.
+12 ¶ Then spake Jesus again unto them [the scribes and Pharisees], saying, I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.

 Jesus is the light of the world.
 I wonder if perhaps the sunrise was just beginning to shine on Jesus’ face as He spoke these words (v 2).
 Surely the light from the 75’ tall oil lamps that were lit during the Feast of Tabernacles was still fresh in the minds of the people.
 By calling Himself the light of the world Jesus is comparing Himself to the sun, a symbol of Jehovah (Ps 84:11; Mal 4:2).
 Given that Jesus made this proclamation on the eighth day, is it possible that this is an allusion to the eighth millennium?
 Then they [will] need no candle, neither light of the sun; for the Lord God giveth them light: and they shall reign for ever and ever (Rev 22:5).

 This is the second of Jesus’ seven great I AM statements in John’s Gospel: